openwallet-foundation/tac/docs/governance/project-lifecycle.md

 **Expectations**

 Impact Stage projects are expected to participate actively in TAC proceedings, and as such have a binding vote on TAC matters requiring a formal vote, such as the election of a TAC representative.
-They receive ongoing financial and marketing support from the Foundation, and are expected to cross promote the foundation along with their activities.
+They receive ongoing financial and marketing support from the Foundation, and are expected to cross promote the Foundation along with their activities.

 **Acceptance Criteria**

-To graduate from Labs or Growth status, or for a new project to join as an Impact project, a project must meet the Growth stage criteria plus:
+To move from Labs or Growth status, or for a new project to join as an Impact project, a project must meet the Growth stage criteria plus:

  * Have a defined governing body of at least 5 or more members (owners and core maintainers), of which no more than one-third is affiliated with the same employer.
 In the case there are 5 governing members, 2 may be from the same employer.
  * Have a documented and publicly accessible description of the project's governance, decision-making, and release processes.
- * Have a healthy number of committers from at least two organizations.
-A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
+ * Have a healthy number of maintainers from at least two organizations.
+A maintainer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
  * Have a Code of Conduct in a form acceptable to the OpenWallet Foundation.
- * Explicitly define a project governance and committer process.
-This is preferably laid out in a GOVERNANCE.md file and references a CONTRIBUTING.md and OWNERS.md file showing the current and emeritus committers.
+ * Explicitly define a project governance and maintainer process.
+This is preferably laid out in a `GOVERNANCE.md` file and references a `CONTRIBUTING.md` and `MAINTAINERS.md` file showing the current and emeritus maintainers (see [MAINTAINERS.md File Contents](maintainers-file-content.md) for more information).
- * Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website).
+ * Have a public list of project adopters for at least the primary repo (e.g., `ADOPTERS.md` or logos on the project website).
  * Other metrics as defined by the applying Project during the application process in cooperation with the TAC.
  * Receive a supermajority vote from the TAC to move to Impact stage.
 Projects can move directly from Labs to Impact, if they can demonstrate sufficient maturity and have met all requirements.

 ### Emeritus Stage
 **Definition**